linuxaustralia/constitution_and_policies/code_of_conduct.md

-Any public presentation or communication which is part of any event, including but not limited to keynotes, presentations, lightning talks, birds-of-a-feather (BoF) sessions/open spaces, addresses, mailing list posts, forums, chat rooms, and other officially endorsed online spaces, is subject to this code of conduct and thus may not contain:
+Any public presentation or communication which is part of any event, including but not limited to keynotes, presentations, lightning talks, birds-of-a-feather (BoF) sessions/open spaces, addresses, mailing list posts, forums, chat rooms, and other spaces officially associated with the conference, is subject to this code of conduct and thus may not contain:
 * sexual or violent language and/or imagery;
 * exclusionary language;
 * insults or ad-hominem attacks.